mcogutajamo/James-Oguta-s-R-Practice-/James Oguta's Practice Script.md

 # James Oguta R-Practicals-Latest
-My current R practicals-Based on Assignment File shared by Tracey
+My current R practicals-Based on Tutorial File shared by Tracey Young
  ### Upload the heart dataset-Ensure it is saved in the same repository
 Heart <- read.csv ("Heart(3).csv", header=TRUE)
 ## Step 4: Use the 'structure' command to see and overview of the data